The scope of the work involved repairs to the timber piles to Bridge 0916 located over the Swan River on Queen Victoria Street.

 Bridge 0916 was constructed in the 1930s and is one of the largest timber bridges in Western Australia.
 The existing timber piles supporting the 4 main piers in water depths of up to 12m had the existing concrete protection systems removed and a new reinforced concrete encapsulation installed.
 Protective wrapping was also required to the tops of the piles.

 All work had to be carried out in difficult conditions – 12m deep water in strong currents.
 The Bridge has 2 busy navigational channels and vessels had to be managed throughout the Project.

 The project included:

-- Demolition of existing protection systems to pier piles.
-This existing systems were a combination of reinforced concrete, steel jackets filled with grout, fibreglass sleeves and wrapping.
+Demolition of existing protection systems to pier piles.
+These existing systems were a combination of reinforced concrete, steel jackets filled with grout, fibreglass sleeves and wrapping.
 All of these systems needed different underwater techniques to remove.

 The project was effectively managed without environmental incident.
 All of the works were completed on time and on budget.